-This pattern is for the Prince Charlie Jacket and Vest only.
+This pattern, by Genniewren Designs, is for the Prince Charlie Jacket and Vest only.
 Other patterns in the Highland Dress and Highland Dance Series are available to enable you to make a complete Highland dress or Highland dance outfit for your doll.
 Complete the look for your Highland boy with the Highland Accessories, Highland Kilt, Highland Socks and Highland Ghillies, sold separately,as well as in bundled packages (see listing image for purchasing options available).

 The Prince Charlie Jacket is nowadays the most popular choice for full Highland Dress, and for formal evening wear in Scotland or among those with a Scottish heritage.
 Yet while it is considered traditional Highland dress, it is not as old as we might think.
 Historical paintings of Highland Dress show men wearing doublets rather than short coats and a vest.